COVID-19 What's Happening FAQ

 To limit touchpoints, the City will also not be stocking the area with firewood.
-If people want to have a picnic or a fire at Lions Park, consider bringing in your own wood, chairs or blanket to have a picnic on the grass.
+If people want to have a picnic or a fire at Lions Park, consider bringing in your own wood and chairs.
 Please follow mass gathering limits, physical distancing requirements and all Government of Alberta hygiene practices, including:

 - Washing your hands frequently

 - Refraining from touching your face with your hands

 Updated: November 24, 2020, at 1:36 pm

 Effective December 2, 2020, as outdoor public skating resumes, the public washroom at Lions Park will be open from 10 a.m. to 10 p.m.
 At Lacombe Lake and Kingswood Parks, change rooms and washrooms will be temporary closed to meet Alberta Health Services guidelines.
 Portable toilets will be available.
 Please note: the Larry Olexiuk Field (Riel Recreation Park) washroom is closed for the season.